isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_9Services_Tab.png)

-When all of the listing details have been added and the mandatory fields are complete, the Preview and Submit button will be enableed.
+When all the listing details have been added and the mandatory fields are complete, the Preview and Submit button will be enabled.
 Click the button.
 Then, the marketplace preview from the submission modal or checklist will appear.
 Once a note is provided to a reviewer, the Submit for review button will be available.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_10Preview_and_Submit.png)